-If you just have to wear those Jimmy Choos then make sure to stretch out your claves and rub down those shins before and after wearing.
-You can also pretend you live in city.
-City-dwelling women often grab a low-heeled commuter shoe, saving the high heels for short stints.
-If your fashion sense can tolerate it, choosing a 2-inch heel over a 3-inch will reduce stress by 29 %.
+If you just have to wear those Jimmy Choos, then make sure to stretch out your calves and rub down those shins before and after wearing.
+You can also pretend you live in city -City-dwelling women often grab a low-heeled commuter shoe, saving the high heels for short stints.
+If your fashion sense can tolerate it, choosing a 2-inch heel over a 3-inch which will reduce stress by 29%.

 Ballet Flats and Canvas Casuals